At the grassroots

 Chandrika

-Team Marayur
+In Marayur

 Kummitankuzhi is a non-descript hamlet in Marayur.
 These young women belonging to the Hill Pulaya community are no longer forest-dependent but have memories of growing up feasting on forest honey and other wild edibles.
 Their laughter and confidence gives hope to us.